Financial Aid Fact Sheet

 Other Working Principles

-- Financial aid awards are based on the following priority—from highest to lowest priority: (1) continuing students; (2) new first-year, degree-seeking students, (3) new students with transfer credit, (4) non-degree seeking students, (5) students enrolled for second degrees.
+- Financial aid awards are based on the following priority—from highest to lowest priority: (1) continuing students; (2) new first-year, degree-seeking students, (3) new students with transfer credit, (4) non-degree seeking students.

 - Financial aid awards apply to the costs of tuition and fees only.
 No aid is awarded for room/board, transportation, or other related costs.
 (Special consideration is made for Davis United World College Scholars).